 Editor's note: Nina dos Santos is CNN news anchor and correspondent based in London.
 Follow Nina on Twitter for the latest updates on business.

-(CNN) -- European Union leaders agreed to earmark 12 more individuals for visa restrictions and asset freezes in the second stage of their four-step plan to prompt Russia to renege on its annexation of Crimea.
+stage of their four-step plan to prompt Russia to renege on its annexation of Crimea.

 The list, which brings the total number of those targeted to 33, puts the Union on a position closer to the United States.
 The U.S. also added to its tally of targets on Thursday, tightening the noose around President Vladimir Putin's inner circle.